owen-brooks/project-connect/README.md

 # project-connect

-> connecting students with programming projects
+> connecting people with programming projects

 ![Alt text](doc/../docs/logo.png)

-Project connect is a NodeJS web application built as the final project CS375 at Drexel
+Project connect is a NodeJS web application built as the final project for CS375 at Drexel.
+It's purpose is to connect programmers with others that are looking for help on their projects.

 ## how to run